Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 ## Boundary conditions

-The boundary conditions are such that the
+The boundary conditions are such that the plane X = 0, Y = 0, Z = 0